 The first category, Vault, has six sections: Passwords, Secure Notes, Personal Info, Payments, IDs and Receipts.
 The user interface for each has a blue "Add new" button in the upper-left corner and all your items for that section displayed below.

 Passwords are presented in either a grid or a list view.
 You can sort them alphabetically, categorically or by frequency of use.
 Each item displays the favicon for its associated website.

 Hovering your pointer over an item gives you the option to launch or view options including edit, copy password, copy login, share item, view password history or delete.

 At the top of this section next to the "Add new" button, you have Password Changer and Share.
 Password Changer remains the killer app for Dashlane, as it can change your passwords on hundreds of websites simultaneously.

 A full list of supported websites is here.
 The Dashlane website says Password Changer "is currently available only on Windows, Mac OS X and iOS, and only in the United States, United Kingdom and France," although many of the listed sites are in other countries.

 The number of websites supporting this feature hasn't changed much in a couple of years, and you won't have heard of most of them.
-Password Changer requires Dashlane to work directly with each website, and the lack of adoption growth suggests this feature may eventually fall off.
+Password Changer requires Dashlane to work directly with each website, and the lack of adoption growth suggested this feature may eventually fall off.

-LastPass has a similar feature, still "in beta" after several years, that lets you change passwords on about 75 sites with a single click.
+LastPass has a similar feature, also "in beta" after several years, that lets you change passwords on about 75 sites with a single click.
 You have to change those one at a time, but LastPass's list of supported sites has many more familiar names.

 In Dashlane's Secure Notes section, you can store general notes along with specifically formatted notes such as bank-account information or an application password.
 This is the only section other than Passwords that supports sharing.